Estate Planning Attorneys Serving Kennewick, Pasco, Richland, and the Tri-Cities, WA

 If you want your net separate property and your share of the net community property to pass to surviving people in any other way whatsoever, you must specify your desires in a valid Will.

 As just mentioned, you can entirely avoid the effect of the intestate succession statute by executing a valid Will.
 When you die with a valid Will in effect, you are said to have died testate. (“Testate” means “with a Will.”)
 Thus, with your valid Will, you can bequeath to whomever you want both (1) 100% of your share of the net community property (which is applicable only if you are married when you die) and (2) 100% of your net separate property (which is applicable regardless of whether you are married when you die).
-There are many factors which must be taken into consideration to ensure that your Will will be regarded by the Probate Court as “valid,” so it is best for you to have us, as your estate planning attorney, prepare your Will for you.
+There are many factors which must be taken into consideration to ensure that your Will will be regarded by the Probate Court as “valid,” so it is best for you to have us, as your estate planning attorneys, prepare your Will for you.

 There are many, many different kinds of trusts which can be formed, including, without limitation, bare trusts, discretionary or accumulation trusts, heritage or charitable trusts, interest or possession trusts, mixed trusts, non-resident trusts, parental trusts for minors, settler-interested trusts, vulnerable beneficiaries trusts, special needs trusts, marital or “A” trusts, irrevocable life insurance trusts, charitable lead trusts, charitable remainder trusts, generation-skipping trusts, qualified terminable interest property trusts, grantor retained annuity trusts, and etc. New kinds of trusts pop up every now and then.
 Many kinds of trusts are created as a result of changes in the federal lax laws.
 Because federal tax laws are changing all the time, you should consult with your CPA or other tax advisor to determine which kind of trust best suits your tax needs before having us, as you estate planning attorney, prepare the trust documents for you.